syncfusion-content/maui-docs/MAUI/Shimmer/Customization.md

 ## WaveDirection

-The direction of wave in `SfShimmer` view can be customized by using the `WaveDirection` property.
-By default, wave direction is rendered by `Default` wave.
+The direction of the wave in the `SfShimmer` view can be customized by using the `WaveDirection` property.
+By default, wave direction is rendered by the `Default` wave.
 The following wave directions are available in SfShimmer:

 * `Default` - Default enum of the animation direction allows the animation from left top to right bottom.
 * `LeftToRight` - LeftToRight enum of the animation direction allows the animation from left to right.